 BHEA Student Council

 Qualifications we are looking for in student council members:

 2. Must be a regular participant in high school events.

 3. Must be willing to help plan, organize, and implement events.

-Please carefully consider your time availability before applying.
+Applicants must carefully consider their time availability before applying.
 Student council members are expected to attend the majority of meetings and events.
 Those who do not will be asked to step down.
-Each year's council members are announced in late August.

 BHEA Student Correspondent to the Daily Times School section